 My Verdict: The Airbender 16 is the clearest sign that Gamma is serious about the competitive market.
 The customization system is not a gimmick — it genuinely changes how the paddle plays.
 If you have ever been frustrated that your favorite paddle was “almost right,” the Airbender’s adjustment range solves that problem directly.

-- Face: Textured Graphite
+- Face: Textured Fiberglass

-- Shape: Teardrop / Widebody
+- Shape: Standard / Widebody

 - USAPA Approved: Yes